developerdaya/tttttt/README.md

 ### Requirement:
 Connect to the support team to get the private_key for React Native SSO SDK.
 You can connect by using Phone no. 0522-3514751 or sending a mail over [support@edugorilla.org](https://mailto:support@edugorilla.org).

-Once you got the private_key then proceed further.
+Once you get the private_key then proceed further.

 ---
 ### 1. **Add SSO SDK Dependency**